Alpha-Drive/universe-windows-envs/vnc-gtav/README.md

 * Under <kbd>Configure Instance</kbd> -> <kbd>EBS-optimized instance</kbd>, check <kbd>Launch as EBS-optimized instance</kbd>
 * Don't worry about the keypair
 * The username and password for the instance is `Administrator`, `d33pdriveisalive!`.
 Once you log in using Microsoft Remote Desktop or [Remmina](http://askubuntu.com/questions/154121/why-wont-remmina-connect-to-windows-7-remote-desktop/204161#204161), you’ll be asked to change the Administrator password.
 Change it to something.
-* Open Steam and purchase the game on your new instance.
+* Open Steam and login on your new instance.

 _Note everything will feel very sluggish at first as the [SSD gets populated from S3](http://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ebs-initialize.html).
 This is a one time thing and will be much faster on subsequent runs._
 * Open the game and run <kbd>Story Mode</kbd> (WARNING: NSFW)
-  * Steam will begin to download, recharge with some [meditation](http://marc.ucla.edu/mindful-meditations) for ~20 minutes until it completes.
+  * Steam will begin to download the game or will open the existing copy, either way, recharge with some [meditation](http://marc.ucla.edu/mindful-meditations) while this happens.
 * Close GTA (<kbd>Esc</kbd> -> <kbd>Game</kbd> -> <kbd>Exit Game</kbd>)
 * Run <kbd>install.bat</kbd> on the desktop (WARNING: If you play GTAV and have saved games or other settings, this will overwrite them.
 Your old settings will be backed up to `~/Documents`)